7 Ways to Boost Your Email List

 7. Respond to everyone who followed directions and commented on the post.
 This will help build organic traffic.

-8. Boost this post and continually drive traffic by linking to it throughout the week.
+8. Boost this post and continually drive traffic by linking to it weekly.

 9. At the end of the week, send personalized messages thanking all your new subscribers.

-10. Create a survey asking what sort of content they’d like to see in the future.
-Also, ask for a testimonial.
+10. Create a survey asking what content they’d like to see in the future and asking for a testimonial.

-There are multiple types of push notifications that you can create.
-By placing a smart code in the head tag of your web page and activating it, you can automatically add them to your email list.
-When the visitor clicks “allow” they are automatically added to your email list.
+You can create multiple types of push notifications.
+By activating a smart code in the head tag of your web page, you can automatically add them to your email list.
+When visitors click “allow,” they get added to your email list.

-Instead of discounts or freebies, write a list of the benefits your customers will get for subscribing.
+Instead of discounts or freebies, list the benefits your customers will get for subscribing.
 Some of these may include:

 • Advanced look at some of your products